Back to jobs

 • Collaboration: Ability to work cross-functionally with various departments and teams to achieve compliance objectives.

 At Udemy, we strive to be transparent around compensation.
 Actual compensation for this role is based on several factors, including but not limited to job-related skills, qualifications, experience, and specific work location due to differences in the cost of labor.
-In addition to a base salary, this role is also eligible for benefits and equity.
+In addition to a base salary, this role is also eligible for equity.

 Hiring Compensation Range